 What is Asset Finance for vets?

 Asset Finance for vets is a highly specialised finance package that allows businesses to acquire every piece of equipment they need to operate effectively.
-Without access to equipment such as operating tables, surgical and diagnostic equipment, dental tools and so on, how can you maintain the level of trust that pet owners have bestowed upon your business?
+Without access to equipment such as operating tables, surgical and diagnostic equipment, dental tools and so on, how can you maintain the level of trust that pet owners put in your business and skills?
 But with this kind of finance, you can spread out these costs and avoid doing irreparable harm to your business’ finances, making this package a staple among many practice owners.

 How can Asset Finance help your veterinary practice?

 Asset Finance is an umbrella term that describes a diverse collection of finance products that all assist your business in different ways.
-But, the key benefit of asset finance for vets is the ability to spread equipment costs over a period, possibly extending as much as 7 years, minimising the strain on your finances.
+But, the key benefit of Asset Finance for vets is the ability to spread equipment costs over a period of time, possibly even as much as 7 years, minimising the strain on your finances.
 In addition, depending on the finance product and the equipment involved, it may also be possible to reclaim capital gains tax and VAT.
 But before you decide to enter any finance agreements, speak with your business accountant first.

 How does Asset Finance for vets work?

-Asset Finance is a fully customisable package that’s designed to help you acquire essential assets.
-The intention behind this finance solution is to allow you to spread equipment costs over time or allow you to unlock the cash tied up in your existing assets.
-By choosing to utilise Asset Finance in and around your veterinary practice you could gain access to Leasing Agreements, Hire Purchase solutions, Asset Refinance plans and much, much, more!
+Asset Finance is a fully customisable package designed to help you acquire essential equipment to improve productivity, allow you to take on extra work or even specialise in new areas.
+The intention behind this finance solution is to allow you to spread equipment costs over time or even to unlock the cash tied up in your existing assets.
+By choosing Asset Finance for your veterinary practice you could gain access to Leasing agreements, Hire Purchase solutions, Asset Refinance plans and more.

-Leasing Agreements offer your practice an alternative solution to asset ownership, allowing you to simply acquire its use for an agreed period.
+Leasing offers your practice an alternative solution to ownership, allowing you to simply acquire a piece of equipment for an agreed period.
+It is important to understand that leasing works well for equipment that becomes outdated or obsolete relatively quickly, or when newer models come out regularly.
+This could include items like your bloods machine.
 Because you do not own the equipment in question, and depending on the product that you choose, the concerned asset may not appear on your practice’s balance sheet, proving exceedingly useful for tax efficiency reasons.
 Rental payments may attract VAT which may be reclaimable on a quarterly basis.
 Leasing agreements can last up to 5 years but could be extended to 7 years for highly expensive assets.
 But before you go any further, it’s vital that you fully understand the two types of lease that are available to your practice:

-- Finance: leases cover the majority of the working life of the concerned equipment.
-As it is with operating leases, you’re responsible for maintenance, repairs, insurance, registration, admin and so on.
+- Finance: Finance leases cover the majority of the working life of a concerned piece of equipment.
+As with operating leases, you’re responsible for maintenance, repairs, insurance, registration, admin and so on.
 Again, you are leasing veterinary equipment for an agreed period in exchange for a fixed monthly rental that takes into account the term’s length and the predicted worth of the asset once the agreement expires.
 At the end of the term, you’re given the choice to either return the machinery or continue to lease it for a nominal annual cost, as agreed with the funder.

-Asset Refinance allows you to unlock the value tied up in any of your existing and unencumbered assets, enabling you to receive a lump sum off the back of them, and is a great way to raise cash for your business without having to go to your bank.
-Technically a type of secured loan agreement as the funder takes security in the assets, terms can typically range up to 5 years, during which you will be required to make fixed monthly repayments.
-As such, should your practice fall behind in making fixed monthly repayments the finance lender can seize the assets in order to recover the remaining costs.
+Asset Refinance allows you to unlock the value tied up in any of your existing and unencumbered assets, enabling you to receive a lump sum off the back of them and is a great way to raise cash for your business without having to go to your bank.
+Technically a type of secured loan agreement, as the funder takes security in the form of the asset, terms can typically range up to 5 years, during which you will be required to make fixed monthly repayments.
+As such, should your practice fall behind in making fixed monthly repayments the finance lender can seize your asset in order to recover the remaining costs.
 At the end of the term and once the finance has been fully repaid, ownership of the asset is returned to you.

 Share this article